Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights for September 27, 2021

 Eagles stats and trends

-- The Eagles had an ATS record of 5-3 when playing as at least 4-point underdogs last year.
+- The Eagles had an ATS record of 5-3 when playing as at least 4-point underdogs last season.

-- Last year, seven of Philadelphia's games went over the point total.
+- A total of seven of Philadelphia's games last season went over the point total.

-- In games that Philadelphia amassed more than 386.4 yards last year, the team was 1-3 against the spread and 2-2 overall.
+- When Philadelphia amassed more than 386.4 yards last season, the team was 1-3 against the spread and 2-2 overall.

-- Last year the Eagles turned the ball over 29 times, six more than the Cowboys' takeaways (23).

 Home and road insights

-- Dallas was 4-4 overall, and 3-5 against the spread, at home last season.
+- Dallas was 3-5 against the spread, and 4-4 overall, at home last year.

-- At home last season, as 4-point favorites or greater, the Cowboys were winless ATS (0-1).
+- At home last season, as 4-point favorites or more, the Cowboys were winless ATS (0-1).

-- Last year, in eight home games, Dallas went over the total six times.
+- Last year, in eight home games, Dallas hit the over six times.

-- The average total in Cowboys home games last season was 50.4 points, 1.6 fewer than this outing's over/under (52).
+- The average total in Cowboys home games last season was 50.4 points, 1.6 fewer than this contest's over/under (52).

-- Philadelphia was 1-7 overall, with only one win against the spread, on the road last season.
+- Philadelphia was 1-7 overall, with just one win against the spread, in away games last season.

-- On the road, the Eagles were winless ATS (0-2) as 4-point underdogs or more.
+- The Eagles were winless ATS (0-2) away from home as 4-point underdogs or more.

-- In eight away games last year, Philadelphia hit the over four times.
+- Last season, in eight away games, Philadelphia went over the total four times.

 Powered by Data Skrive.